sustainers/sustainers.github.io/working-groups/personas.md

 - [Opensource.guide](https://opensource.guide/leadership-and-governance)

 ## How to get involved

 Currently this group is not meeting regularly to update the personas, but we would all be delighted to collaborate further on this topic.
-If this is of interest to you, feel free to reach out to me (Jacob Redding) and I help to coordinate how to bring your thoughts and ideas to life in this area.
+If this is of interest to you, feel free to reach out to me (Jacob Redding) and I will help to coordinate how to bring your thoughts and ideas to life in this area.